 Like sugar, there are several options for replacing flour, including combinations of soy or whey protein powders, ground flaxseeds and also soy flour.
 I prefer to use as many natural and whole ingredients in my recipes as possible.
 I like to use nut flours — and almond flour (or "ground almonds," as they are known in England) works excellently in many recipes.
 Not only is it high in protein and low in carbs, it's a good source of omega 3 essential fatty acids, shown to be essential for brain and heart health.

 Almond flour works very well for practically all cake and muffin recipes, pancakes and some cookie recipes, too.
 It can also be used to make "pastry" tart shells for sweet or savory dishes.
 The only types of dessert which do not lend themselves well to the use of almond flour are yeasted or bread-based recipes.

 Almond flour can either be bought direct from the store ready-ground or it is possible to grind your own at home from natural almonds in a coffee grinder or similar.
 It doesn't even matter if you don't like almonds because, strangely enough, baked goods made with almond flour do not taste of almonds unless you deliberately add almond flavoring.

 To convert any regular baked recipes to low-carb using almond flour, experiment by simply replacing the volume of flour in the recipe with the same volume of almond flour.
 Use slightly more raising agent than the recipe suggests, allowing for the heavier weight of the almond flour.

 Also be sure to butter and line your pans with baking paper to help prevent sticking.
 After baking, recipes made with almond flour do well to be left a few minutes and loosened carefully with a knife before turning out because the texture is generally more fragile than regular recipes made with flour.
-Here are a few of my favorite recipes involving almond flour.

 And you'll see personalized content just for you whenever you click the My Feed .